cdc00015/353HW1Carr/SQL/README.md

 5. spAddFavorite (Jake)
 - Adds a player or team the user selects to their favorites list
 6. spShowFavorite (Jake)
-- Display / return players the user has selected / added to their favorites list
+- Returns the players and/or teams the user has selected / added to their favorites list

 ---